Journalism at DePauw

 D3TV is DePauw University's student-operated television station.
 It features student-produced and regional college network shows 24 hours a day, 7 days a week.
 Shows include "The Source," a show dedicated to DePauw's local news.

 WGRE is the student-operated radio voice of DePauw University, serving listeners on campus, in Greencastle, and throughout the world.
 The station broadcasts every day during the academic year and is the largest student organization on campus.
 Students perform hourly newscasts and WGRE contains a dedicated news department to update students on important events each week.

 A student-run publication featuring peer-reviewed works of student fiction, nonfiction, poetry, art, and photography.

 WHAT COURSES DO I TAKE?

-You can craft a path to your passion with the help of your advisor.
-Courses that are specific to the study of journalism include the following in both the Communication & Theatre Department and the English Department
+Craft a path to your passion with the help of your advisor.
+Courses specific to the study of journalism include classes in both the Communication & Theatre Department and the English Department.

 COMM 235: Electronic Journalism